This article will give you lots of information to help you prepare for the Emirates Cabin Crew Open Day.

 LEVEL OF ENGLISH:

 It is important to always tailor each resume to the qualities the airline looks for.
-Make sure to read their website to see what they expect from their applicants.
+Make sure to read the Emirates website to see what they expect from their Cabin Crew applicants.
 Click here to download a sample resume!!

 What happens once you have applied online?